 Section 9.08 ASSIGNMENTS OUT OF JOB GRADE.
 If an employee is temporarily assigned to a lower job grade than that in which the employee is regularly assigned, no reduction in pay will be effected.
 Such temporary assignments will be made only to assure continuity and quality of program activity.

-All hours worked in a job grade with a higher starting wage rate than the job grade of the employee shall be paid a differential of seventy-five (\$0.75) cents per hour.
+All hours worked in a job grade with a higher starting wage rate than the job grade of the employee shall be paid a differential of two dollars (\$2.00) per hour.